 Bait sprays are a great way to boost your hook baits.
 My spray is made to be an intense flavour to match the hook bait range and make the all-important hook bait stand out.
 They can also be used to boost any of your baits, from surface baits to spraying your PVA bags before casting.

 Lighter in density than a glug, bait sprays won’t add too much weight to your popups or overbalance your wafters.
 They are a quality tool to have in your tackle box to help get more bites, especially on tricky waters.
-The spray helps to give an extra zing to your hook bait without effecting the rig.
+The spray helps to give an extra zing to your hook bait without affecting the rig.

 How to use Bait Sprays